 Research, science communication and everything in between: International Women’s Day

 International Women’s Day takes place on 8 March every year and is a global day celebrating the social, economic, cultural, and political achievements of women.
 The day also marks a call to action for accelerating women’s equality.
-This year’s theme is #ChooseToChallenge, focusing on challenging and calling out gender bias and inequality, and celebrating women’s achievements.

 At NBIC, we work to inspire the next generation of scientists and encourage more young people to consider science as a profession.
 We asked our academic partner, Snehal Kadam from Hull York Medical School, to share her story of how she fell in love with science and to tell us about her biggest achievements and experiences of being a #WomaninScience.
 Read on to hear about her journey through research, science communication and everything in between!